Hyper-Independence: When ‘I Can Do It Myself’ Is a Trauma Response

 The intimacy ceiling.
 There’s a depth of connection that is simply unavailable while hyper-independence is fully operational.
 You can have relationships that are good—warm, loyal, consistent—and still feel, underneath, like you are essentially alone.
 Like the realest part of you has never been fully seen.
 Because it hasn’t.
 You haven’t let it.
 Closely related: the difficulty many hyper-independent women have with setting boundaries from a place of self-knowledge rather than self-protection—a distinction that matters enormously in healing.

-The intersection of trauma and relationships in driven and ambitious women is something I come back to again and again in my practice, because the cost is so rarely named clearly.
+The intersection of trauma and relationships in driven, ambitious women is something I come back to again and again in my practice, because the cost is so rarely named clearly.
 The woman who has everything—the career, the partner, the kids, the house—and still feels this hollow loneliness in the center of her life.
 The hyper-independence isn’t protecting her from pain.
 It’s the source of it.

 There’s also an important overlap here with people-pleasing—the two patterns often coexist in the same woman, producing a particular kind of invisible exhaustion: she accommodates everyone else’s needs while having no structure through which her own needs can be expressed or met.
 It looks, from the outside, like generosity.
 From the inside, it feels like a very long time of going without.